 1. The normal blood glucose concentration varies in the course of a 24-hour period from a minimum of 4 to a maximum of 8 mmol/l.

 2. The blood glucose concentration is regulated by the β-cells in the pancreas, which produce insulin and regulate the release of glucagon by the α-cells.

-3. Physical exercise renders the glucose gates in the organ membranes more sensitive to insulin thus promoting the absorption of blood glucose in the organs, as a result of which the blood level drops.
+3. Physical exercise renders the glucose gates in organ membranes more sensitive to insulin thus promoting the absorption of blood glucose in the organs, as a result of which the blood level drops.